Pueblo Bank&Trust Co

 Pueblo, Colorado · FDIC Cert #12594

-Pueblo Bank&Trust Co is an FDIC-insured bank (Certificate #12594) with $620M in total assets and $520M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Pueblo Bank&Trust Co, an FDIC-insured bank (Certificate #12594) with $620M in total assets and $520M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Pueblo, Colorado, the bank maintains a Tier 1 capital ratio of 15.36% (Well-Capitalized) and a nonperforming loan ratio of 1.38%.
-BankHealthData assigns a composite Health Grade of A (89/100).
+BankHealthData assigns a composite Health Grade of A (89/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Pueblo Bank&Trust Co (FDIC cert 12594) is a community bank — $620M in total assets, $520M in deposits, serving the Pueblo, Colorado area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.